 All across America individuals who love the hobby are giving up because of the many unnecessary laws that are being forced upon us.
 If you are thinking of quitting, I would hope that you change your mind.
 Because by giving up, the Archaeologists, and the beauracrats, who are trying to kill the hobby, will gain the upper hand, and they will win.
-If you are mad, upset, or want to be a part of the solution to ending the nonsensical laws that are destroying our rights, then please visit WWATS.

 Are You Interested In A Metal Detector Or Accessories?